zhao07/edx-platform/docs/en_us/data/source/internal_data_formats/discussion_data.rst

   * `count` = total votes cast.
   * `point` = net vote, now always equal to `up_count`.

-A user only has one vote per Comment or CommentThread.
+A user only has one vote per ``Comment`` or ``CommentThread``.
 Though it's still written to the database, the UI no longer displays an option to downvote anything.

 **************************
 CommentThread Fields
 **************************

-The following fields are specific to CommentThread objects.
-Each thread in the discussion forums is represented by one CommentThread.
+The following fields are specific to ``CommentThread`` objects.
+Each thread in the discussion forums is represented by one ``CommentThread``.

 `closed`
 --------